chillxcode/BLM4510-EasyFilter/README.md

 # EasyFilter
 EasyFilter is a filter suggestion application.
 Filters are supposed according to the liked and disliked filters with the Genetic Algorithm.
-Running Version of the Application -> [Youtube]
+Application demonstration -> [Youtube]

   - If you have trouble with choosing a filter
   - If you waste a lot of time filtering your photos